 If you are not familiar with the core concepts behind the Gutenberg editor, please read our previous blog post first.

 Gutenberg workspace configuration

 If you need to switch from the visual to the code editor, you can still do it.
-Click on the more tools icon in the top right corner of the editor view and select the “Code Editor” option from the menu.
+Click on the more tools icon in the top right corner of the editor’s view and select the “Code Editor” option from the menu.

 Another useful setting in this menu is the “Top Toolbar” option that allows you to position the block’s options toolbar to the top of the content editor view instead of the top of the block.
-It’s not my favorite choice, but it may work for some people.
-I also recommend you to take a look at the whole list of the keyboards shortcuts that will help you speed up the process of writing content.
+It’s not our favorite choice, but it may work for some people.
+We also recommend you to take a look at the whole list of the keyboards shortcuts that will help you speed up the process of writing content.